popeindustries/buddy/README.md

 # buddy(1)

 **buddy(1)** is a build tool for js/css/html projects.
-It helps you manage third-party dependencies, compiles source code from higher order js/css/html languages (CoffeeScript/LiveScript/Handlebars/Stylus/Less/Jade), automatically wraps js files in module definitions, statically resolves module dependencies, and concatenates (and optionally compresses) all souces into a single file for more efficient delivery to the browser.
+It helps you manage third-party dependencies (optional add-on), compiles source code from higher order js/css/html languages (CoffeeScript/LiveScript/Handlebars/Stylus/Less/Jade), automatically wraps js files in module definitions, statically resolves module dependencies, and concatenates (and optionally compresses) all souces into a single file for more efficient delivery to the browser.

 **Current version:** 0.10.1 *[See [Change Log](https://github.com/popeindustries/buddy/blob/master/CHANGELOG.md) for more details]*